klust/LUMI-BE-training-materials/docs/intro-evolving/08_Lustre.md

 If you only access relatively small files (up to a few hundreds of kilobytes) and access them sequentially, then you are out of luck.
 There is not much you can do.
-Engaging multiple OSTs for a single file is not very useful in this case, and you will also have no parallelism from accessing multiple files that may be stored on different OSTs.
+Engaging multiple OSTs for a single file is not useful at all in this case, and you will also have no parallelism from accessing multiple files that may be stored on different OSTs.
+The metadata operations may also be rather expensive compared to the cost of reading the file once opened.

 As a rule of thumb, if you access a lot of data with a data access pattern that can exploit parallelism, try to use all OSTs of the Lustre file system: